cannonfodder1/ITB-ReflexiveFire/README.md

 Please note that all the files in the ModApiExt folder are not my work, they are a library of functions created by the community that I used to help create this mod.

 You can download Reflexive Fire here: http://subsetgames.com/forum/viewtopic.php?f=26&t=32983

+This mod has now been abandoned, all its functionality has been folded into the Hive War project and it has been significantly expanded on there.
+Hive War can be found as another repository on my page.